-As of March 29, 2019, the financial system had a non-performing loan ratio of 1.76%, and provisions that cover 154.15% of the loan portfolio due, as compared to 2.12% and 150.16%, respectively, as of March 29, 2018.
-The average return on equity (ROE) indicator of the financial system as a whole was 16.80% and the return on average assets (ROA) was 2.01% as of March 29, 2019, as compared to 20.35% and 2.39%, respectively, as of March 29, 2018.
-These indicators show the capacity of the financial intermediation entities to generate income, maintain a competitive market position, as well as replenish and increase their assets.
+As of September 30, 2019, the financial system had a non-performing loan ratio of 1.9%, and provisions that cover 151.1% of the loan portfolio due, as compared to 2.0% and 149.7%, respectively, as of September 30, 2018.
+Average return on equity (ROAE) of the financial system as a whole was 19.8% and return on average assets (ROAA) was 2.4% as of September 30, 2019, as compared to 20.2% and 2.4%, respectively, as of September 30, 2018.
+These indicators show the capacity of financial intermediation entities to generate income, maintain a competitive market position, as well as replenish and increase their assets.

-On January 24, 2019, the Monetary Board issued its Third Resolution, approving the Regulation of External Auditors (Reglamento de Auditorías Externas), which modifies the Regulation of External Auditors (Reglamento de Auditores Externos) issued by the First Resolution of August 5, 2004 and is based on the best international practices issued by the International Auditing and Assurance Standards Board (IAASB), the recommendations of the Basel Committee on Banking Supervision in a document published in 2014 "External Audits in Banks", and the regulatory requirements issued by the Public Company Accounting Oversight Board (PCAOB), a private entity that supervises external auditors who provide their services for public companies in the United States.
+On January 24, 2019, the Monetary Board issued its Third Resolution, approving the Regulation of External Audits (Reglamento de Auditorías Externas), which modifies the Regulation of External Auditors (Reglamento de Auditorés Externos) issued by the First Resolution of August 5, 2004 and is based on international best practices issued by the International Auditing and Assurance Standards Board (IAASB), the recommendations of the Basel Committee on Banking Supervision in a document published in 2014, "External Audits in Banks", and the regulatory requirements issued by the Public Company Accounting Oversight Board (PCAOB), a private entity that supervises external auditors who provide their services for public companies in the United States.